mlabs-haskell/catalyst-funded-projects/Fund8/Cardano-Tx-Lib/README.md

 ## Progress Report

+### October 2022

+E2E testing began in earnest over the last month on the CTL project.
+Several issues arose throughout this work, and a number of updates to the build configs of associated projects (DApps/wallets) were necessary to get things working properly.

+Naturally, we continued work integrating partner wallets with respect to Vasil upgrades, particularly the mechanics of UTxO creation and submission.
+As mentioned in previous updates,  this area of work has posed some challenges during the Vasil transition period.
+Most notably, this includes work integrated Nami, Lode, Gero, and Eternl wallets

+Fortunately, progress has been significant here, and E2E testing for several wallets has begun on the preview and preprod test networks.
+Edge case issues are still being sorted.
+However, functionality is steadily improving.

 ### September 2022

 The CTL team focused primarily on optimizations and ergonomics over the last month as well as integrating support for Babbage.
 Several issues were managed and merged, including: